CESNET/Nemea-Detectors/sip_bf_detector/README.md

     -c <num>		Number of seconds between the checks on ceased attacks (300 by default).

+    -d <num>    Number of clients attempting to connect to a specific user (on one particular server) which is considered a distributed brute-force attack.
+(25 by default)

     -f <num>		Number of seconds after the last action to consider attack as ceased (1800 by default).

+    -o <num>    Number of observed OK responses after crossing alert threshold to consider the alert false and drop the communication.
+(5 by default)

+    -s <num>    Number of extensions a specific client attempted to register as (on one particular server) which is considered a scan.
+(5 by default)

 Example: